-In the example the CRC falls onto a non long word boundary.
+In the example the CRC does not fall onto a long-word boundary.
 The hardware will increment past the odd word and look for the next command on the next long word boundary.
 Please note that the memory locations are counting as long words -0, 4, 8, C etc. The compiler will convert "i" to a long word count in the example above.
 The next command will be located at the 8th long word.